boyvanamstel/blog.boyvanamstel.nl/source/_posts/2011-12-29-fiddling-with-nextstep.markdown

 {% img /images/media/nextstep/openstep-xcode-interfacebuilder.png %}
 While Xcode 4.2 and InterfaceBuilder 4.2 were released almost two decades apart, they feel strikingly similar; dragging and dropping components and attaching their outlets to 'First Responders', it's all there.

+EDIT: Over at [Hacker News](http://news.ycombinator.com/item?id=3405927), [Zev](http://news.ycombinator.com/user?id=Zev) provided [a link to a video](http://cdn.secondconf.com/2010/videos/SecondConf-GeneBacklin-17425.mp4) of Gene Backlin giving a talk at [SecondConf](http://www.secondconf.com/videos/) last year, titled 'NeXT to X'.
+About 21 minutes into the video Gene walks through a screenshot supported comparison of creating the exact same app using development environments that were created 20 years apart.

 YouTube has some pretty cool videos that show Steve Jobs demoing NeXTSTEP.
 Like this one, where Steve talks about what he calls 'interpersonal computing':
 <iframe width="420" height="315" src="http://www.youtube.com/embed/-1wYy5qvA24" frameborder="0" allowfullscreen></iframe>